torcolvin/couchbase-lite-wiki/Thread-Safety.md

     - `c4socket_registerFactory` (Can only be called _once_)

+### Transactions

-**Note on transactions:** These have their own concurrency rules.
-A transaction is associated with a C4Database instance, _not_ with a thread.
+Transactions have their own concurrency behavior:

+> **A transaction is associated with a C4Database instance, _not_ with a thread.**

 If two threads call `c4db_beginTransaction` one after the other on the same database, this is legal but creates a _single_ transaction.
-The second thread does _not_ block until the first ends its transaction.
-Instead, any writes performed by either C4Database will go into the transaction and be committed when the second call to `c4db_endTransaction` is made.
-The moral of the story is that if you need a separate transaction, you should open a separate connection.
+The second call does _not_ block until the first thread ends its transaction; instead it just increments the transaction's ref-count.
+Any writes performed by either C4Database instance will go through, and be committed when the second call to `c4db_endTransaction` is made.

+A related effect is that there is no read isolation between threads.
+If one thread opens a transaction and makes changes, another thread reading via the same C4Database instance will see those changes, even before the transaction is committed.

+The moral of the story is that if your threads need their own transactions, they should open separate connections.
+Alternatively, you could create your own per-database transaction mutex that a thread acquires before beginning a transaction and releases after ending it.

 ### Document-exclusive